ncatlab/nlab-content/pages/3/7/2/0/10273/content.md

 =--
 =--

-> This page contains, or is going to contain, notes to go with a seminar of the [String Geometry Network](http://www-app.uni-regensburg.de/Fakultaeten/MAT/waldorf/Stringgeometry/index.php?show=home) in October 2013.
-At least until then this page is *under construction*.
+> This page contains, or is going to contain, notes to go with a seminar of the [String Geometry Network meeting in October 2013](http://www-app.uni-regensburg.de/Fakultaeten/MAT/waldorf/Stringgeometry/index.php?show=events).

 #Contents#
 * table of contents